armory/documentation/_spinnaker/install_dinghy.md

 This guide should include:

 * `hal armory` commands to enable and configure "Pipelines as code" feature
-* Setting up GitHub or Bitbucket/Stash webhooks to work with the "Pipelines as code" feature
+* Setting up GitHub, GitLab, or Bitbucket/Stash webhooks to work with the "Pipelines as code" feature

 ## Overview
 To get an overview of Pipelines as code, check out the [user guide](/spinnaker/using_dinghy)